 Syntax Description average percent x % Shapes a class to a percentage of visible bandwidth. • %-Percentage.
-The value should range from average cir-value Specifies the average rate of traffic shaping. • cir-value -Committed information rate (CIR) value in bps.
+The value should range from 1 to 100. average cir-value Specifies the average rate of traffic shaping. • cir-value -Committed information rate (CIR) value in bps.
 The committed information rate (CIR) value ranges from 8000 to 1000000000 bps.
 Command Default Shaping is not specified.
 Command Modes Policy-map class configuration (config-pmap-c) Command History Release Modification 9.3.0 This command was introduced.
-Usage Guidelines The restrictions and users guid alinas to configure OoS corress shoning on a CDT system are as follows: Usaye Guidennes elines to configure QoS egress shaping on a CPT system are as follows: not supported on classes with match criteria as qos-group 3 or 7, or Shape on a traffic class we increased latencies for the buld mean buffering of traffic in the system memory, which could result in se streams.
-Examples The following example shows h gi36/1 is shaped at the rate of 10 now to enable traffic shaping on a main interface; traffic leaving interface 0 Mb/s: Router # enable Router # configure terminal Router(config) # class-map (class-interface-all
+Usage Guidelines The restrictions and usage guide elines to configure QoS egress shaping on a CPT system are as follows: • The shaping command is multicast-priority class. s not supported on classes with match criteria as qos-group 3 or 7, or Shape on a traffic class we increased latencies for the ould mean buffering of traffic in the system memory, which could result in se streams.
+Examples The following example shows h gi36/1 is shaped at the rate of 1 now to enable traffic shaping on a main interface; traffic leaving interface 0 Mb/s: Router# enable Router# configure terminal Router(config)# class-map class-interface-all